FE / ts / js

 Adding type declarations to an existing npm package can bring many benefits such as having text editors showing the function signature or tsc enforcing type check.

-For these reasons and more, you may consider adding typescript declaration files, a.k.a the .d.ts file to the package.
+For these reasons and more, you may consider adding TypeScript declaration files, a.k.a the .d.ts file to the package.

 The case